Get a free, no obligation personal loan quote with rates as low as 9.90%

 Bottom Line

-Considering how much a house can go for in this day and age, $300,000 is a relatively small mortgage, so it’s possible to qualify for one under the right circumstances.
-In the end, to qualify for a $300,000 the most important elements to have are a decent annual income, good credit, a reasonable down payment and low debt.
+Considering how much a house can go for today. $300,000 is a relatively small mortgage, so it’s possible to qualify for one under the right circumstances.
+In the end, to qualify for a $300,000 mortgage, the most important factors include a strong annual income, good credit, a reasonable down payment, and low debt.

 Bryan Daly avatar on Loans Canada